Fitch Affirms Corporacion Andina de Fomento's IDR at 'AA-'; Outlook Stable

 KEY RATING DRIVERS

-Asset quality is a key rating strength for CAF.
-Its loan quality indicators have been strong despite economic volatility in its countries of operation.
-There have been no impaired loans in its public-sector loan portfolio since inception.
-In addition, the multilateral development bank (MDB) has reported negligible to no private-sector past-due loans (PDLs) since 2006.
+--Asset quality is a key rating strength for Corporacion Andina de Fomento (CAF).
+The development bank's loan quality indicators have been strong despite the economic volatility in some of the countries in which it operates.
+There have been no impaired loans in the public-sector loan portfolio since inception.
+Additionally, the multilateral development bank (MDB) has reported negligible to no private-sector past-due loans (PDLs) since 2006.

-Sustained capital contributions and steady internal capital generation support CAF's ample capitalisation ratios.
-Its prudential framework requires a minimum total capital/weighted risks ratio (Basel II since 2007) of 30%.
-In practice, the reported ratio has been well above this minimum.
-At 1.9x, CAF's usable capital/required capital is low relative to higher-rated MDBs, though this is offset by a higher level of equity / adjusted assets ratio.
+--Sustained capital increases and profitability support CAF's ample capitalisation ratios.
+CAF's prudential framework requires a minimum total capital/weighted risks ratio (Basel II since 2007) of 30%, while in practice this ratio has been well above the minimum.
+At 2.5x, CAF's usable capital/required capital is on the low end relative to higher rated MDBs, though this is compensated by a higher level of paid-in capital.

-CAF has been able to operate without difficulty in successive periods of instability in the region due to conservative risk management policies and member countries' support.
+--CAF has been able to operate without difficulty in successive periods of instability in the region due to conservative risk management policies and the member countries' support.
 Market risks are mitigated by hedges on all interest and foreign-exchange exposures, while liquidity is strong.

-Although CAF's ratings are driven by intrinsic factors, Fitch considers shareholder support to be strong despite member countries' creditworthiness being weaker than at higher-rated MDBs.
-This has been demonstrated by continuous capital contributions that have been paid on time or ahead of schedule.
+--Although CAF's ratings are driven by intrinsic factors, in Fitch's view, shareholder support is strong even though the member countries' creditworthiness is weaker than that of higher-rated multilateral development banks (MDB).
+This has been demonstrated by continuous capital contributions to sustain expansion.
 The shareholders are mostly governments and public agencies.
 CAF also benefits from similar privileges and immunities granted to other MDBs.

 The ratings and Outlook are sensitive to a number of assumptions as follows: